hikeventures/hikeventures.github.io/_posts/2014-03-06-best-windjackets.markdown

 Patrick hiking in [Sarek National Park](http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Best Wind Jackets 2016") in Sweden wearing an [Arcteryx Squamish Hoody](http://hikeventures.com/gear-review-arcteryx-squamish-hoody/ "Arcteryx Squamish Hoody") wind jacket.

 # Should your hiking jacket be waterproof or only windproof?
 A wind jacket is much lighter and you won't sweat that much in it compared to a [rain jacket](http://www.hikeventures.com/best-rain-jackets/ "Best Rain Jackets").
 My own preference goes towards carrying both - a wind jacket AND a rain jacket - and to wear them according to the current weather situation.
-If it's raining, I am obviously going to wear a rain jacket but if it's dry and there is only a cold wind blowing then I quickly pull on a wind jacket over my [fleece](http://www.hikeventures.com/best-fleece-jackets/ "Best Fleece Jackets").

-In the evenings while sitting in the camp I swap my [fleece](http://www.hikeventures.com/best-fleece-jackets/ "Fleece Jackets") and wind jacket combo with a [down jacket](http://www.hikeventures.com/best-down-jackets/).
+If it's raining, I am obviously going to wear a rain jacket but if it's dry and there is only a cold wind blowing then I quickly pull on a wind jacket over my [fleece](http://www.hikeventures.com/best-fleece-jackets/ "Best Fleece Jackets").In the evenings while sitting in the camp I swap my [fleece](http://www.hikeventures.com/best-fleece-jackets/ "Fleece Jackets") and wind jacket combo with a [down jacket](http://www.hikeventures.com/best-down-jackets/).

 ---